3vot/clay/readme.md

 To run the tests:
 $ mocha ./spec/3setup_spec.js

+GOTCHAS

+If you are using Browserify Template Transforms, make sure to add them in the App's package.json first, before other transforms.

 About 3VOT
 3VOT is a company that packs the best open source modules, and the industry standard best practices into a Comercial Solution that enables every organisation to build their own apps.